minmeeen/Instourist/README.md

 # Instourist
-Instourist: a web application for tourist origin inference and analysis based on Instagram data
+Instourist: a web application for analyzing languages used by visitors at tourist destinations.

 Try me!
 https://instourist.citycontext.info

+How to start on Local:
+1. create docker image for each service (frontend, common_service, analytic_service)
+2. run docker container

+Please contact me for .env and config file